- Business VoIP

 - Low-rate long-distance and international calls

-- Elimination of IP-PSTN gateways or entire PBX systems: SIP trunking directly connect to the Internet without going through the PSTN, so IP-PSTN gateways aren't needed
+- Elimination of IP-PSTN gateways: SIP trunking directly connect to the Internet without going through the Public Switch Telephone Network (PSTN), so IP-PSTN gateways aren't needed

 - Eliminate BRI and PRI (Primary and Basic Rate Interface, respectively) subscription fees: SIP trunking involves a direct connection to the ITSP, so BRIs and PRIs can be replaced (this saves a lot of money).